 For stiffer stems, you can wiggle them back and for about a minute.
 Grab some twist ties and secure the branch in place.
 The plant can return to its original shape if it is not bent enough.
 The stem should look like it is stuck at a 90-degree angle.

 Repeat the process for all the other branches until you have a relatively flat canopy.
 After a while, the stems will form knots in the bent spots.
 The knots help transport more water and nutrients through the plant.

-Some people make the mistake of grabbing the branches and snapping them to speed up super cropping.
+Some people make the mistake of grabbing the branches and snapping them to speed up Super Cropping.
 Breaks, cracks, and bruising are likely to happen during your first attempt at the technique.
-Even experienced growers make an error or two during super cropping.
+Even experienced growers can make an error or two during Super Cropping.

-It is okay if there is some damage.
-After all, cannabis is known for being resilient.
+Don't worry if you caused a bit of damage.
+After all, cannabis plants are known for being resilient.
 You can conveniently fix the stems with some duct tape if the damage is beyond natural repair.
 Cut off a bit of the tape and wrap it around the torn spot.

 Some people provide support to the broken stem by tying it to a garden stake or another branch.
 The branch can remain strong as it heals.
-You may notice the plant grow some new supportive branches while it tries to repair itself.
+You may notice the plant grows some new supportive branches while she tries to repair herself.
 Tie those down as well.

 After about a week, the stem should be healthy again.
 The cracked area usually forms a knot or woody nodule.
 It acts as a permanent band-aid while making sure a proper flow of nutrients occurs.

 If you do not spot any tears in the outer tissue, you do not have to use your duct tape for this growth cycle.

 Check back in occasionally to make sure your weed plants are doing well.
 After a week passes, you can carefully remove the duct tape from the plant.
 You most likely will notice discoloration in the formally damaged spot.
 There is no need to worry since this is normal.